Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Skin Fold Dermatitis

-Skin fold dermatitis is a disease where your Pocket Bully develops a skin infection between the wrinkles in its skin.
+Skin fold dermatitis is a skin infection between the wrinkles of the skin.
 This is common among dogs with wrinkly skin, including the Pocket Bully.
 These infections occur because the pockets in the skin folds can get moist and become prone to bacteria.

 Veterinarians normally diagnose skin fold dermatitis by doing a thorough check-up of your dog’s skin.
 Once the skin fold dermatitis is identified, your veterinarian will then determine if it can be treated with cleaning or if it needs to be treated with medication.